KristiMountbirch/KristiMountbirch/README.md

-- 👋 Hi, I’m Kristi from Mountbirch
+- 👋 Hi, I’m Kristi from Mountbirch, a
-- 👀 I’m interested in growing our team of Software Developers  @ www.Mountbirch.com
+- 👀  I’m here to connect with skilled Software Developers who value clean, tested code.
-- 🌱 (keywords: Java, JavaScript, TypeScript, Node.js, GraphQL, ElasticSearch)
+- Technologies we care about: Java, React.js, TypeScript, Node.js.
-- 💞️ I’m looking to recruit a pragmatic idealist who believes in testing their code
+- We’re a small, focused team building tailored software solutions that make real impact.
-- 📫 You can reach me @ kristi.kaur@mountbirch.com
+- You can reach me @ kristi.kaur@mountbirch.com

 <!---
 KristiMountbirch/KristiMountbirch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.